Redshift

 amount,

-SUM(amount) OVER (ORDER BY sale_date) as running_total
+SUM(amount) OVER (ORDER BY sale_date) AS running_total

 FROM sales;